pantheon-systems/decoupled-kit-js/web/docs/Frontend Starters/Next Drupal/your-first-customization.md

 ## Next Steps

 From here, it's time to see the code in action.
 Start the app if it's not already running and head to `http://localhost:3000/articles`.
 You should see the SSR'd `Articles` page.
 Check `http://localhost:3000/recipes` to see the SSG'd `Recipies` page.

-From this point, you may want to style the `Articles` and `Recipes` components, or move on to another custom page.
+From this point, you may want to adjust the markup and style of the `Articles` and `Recipes` components, or move on to another custom page.
+For more information on composing react components, see [Composing Components](https://reactjs.org/docs/components-and-props.html#composing-components)

 ## Conclusion